MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-faq.md

 ### Can I control the sequencing of maps in dual-write, as I can in Data integrator?

 Dual-write is transaction-based.
-For example, if a change in a finance and operations app triggers synchronization of multiple maps with Dataverse, by default, those changes will be sequenced in the order in which they are updated in the database.
+For example, if a change in a finance and operations app triggers synchronization of multiple maps with Dataverse, by default, those changes are sequenced in the order in which they're updated in the database.
 This pattern makes more sense in the context of initial synchronization.
 The system provides related table maps in a specified order, and you can reorder the list so that it best suits your environment.

 ### Do application users require any special permissions to enable or configure dual-write?